DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-In the below prior art rejection, the claim limitations “which glows with a photoluminescence light having a triangular shape and a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light” recited on lines 12-14 of claim 1, “the intrinsic 3C triangular defect is not observed as a defect having a triangular shape by an optical microscope” recited on lines 14-15 of claim 1, and “the surface triangular defect is a defect having a triangular shape when seen with the optical microscope” recited on lines 16-17 of claim 1 specify intended uses or fields of use, and are treated as non-limiting since it has been held that in device claims, intended use must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
+In the below prior art rejection, the claim limitations “which glows with a photoluminescence light having a triangular shape and a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light” recited on lines 13-14 of claim 1, “the intrinsic 3C triangular defect is not exposed in a surface microscope image obtained by using a confocal microscope with a differential interference contrast system, SICA” recited on lines 14-17 of the amended claim 1, and “each of the surface triangular defects is a defect having a triangular shape which is exposed in a surface microscope image obtained by using the confocal microscope with a differential interference contrast system, SICA” recited on lines 20-23 of the amended claim 1 specify intended uses or fields of use, and are treated as non-limiting since it has been held that in device claims, intended use must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
 In re Casey, 152 USPQ 235 (CCPA 1967); In re Otto, 136 USPQ 458, 459 (CCPA 1963).
 A claim containing a “recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus” if the prior art apparatus teaches all the structural limitations of the claim.
 Ex Parte Masham, 2 USPQ 2d 1647 (Bd.
 Pat.
 App. & Inter.
 1987).

-Ohno et al. differ from the claimed invention by not showing that the epitaxial layer has a basal plane dislocation density of 0.1 pieces/cm2 or less where the basal plane dislocation density is a density of basal plane dislocations extending from the SiC single crystal substrate to a top surface of the epitaxial layer, the epitaxial layer includes one or more surface triangular defects, a diameter of the SiC single crystal substrate is 150 mm or more, the intrinsic 3C triangular defect is a defect including a 3C polytype inside the epitaxial layer, and each of the surface triangular defects is a defect having a triangular shape when seen with the optical microscope.
+Ohno et al. differ from the claimed invention by not showing that the epitaxial layer has a basal plane dislocation density of 0.1 pieces/cm2 or less where the basal plane dislocation density is a density of basal plane dislocations extending from the SiC single crystal substrate to a top surface of the epitaxial layer, the epitaxial layer includes surface triangular defects, a diameter of the SiC single crystal substrate is 150 mm or more, the intrinsic 3C triangular defect is a defect including a 3C polytype inside the epitaxial layer, and when a same location on the surface of the epitaxial layer is observed, each of the surface triangular defects is a defect which does not glow with a photoluminescence light having a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light, and each of the surface triangular defects is a defect having a triangular shape which is exposed in a surface microscope image obtained by using the confocal microscope with a differential interference contrast system, SICA.

 Yazdanfar et al. disclose a SiC epitaxial wafer (Title and Abstract) comprising: a SiC single crystal substrate (4H-SiC) of which a main surface has an off-angle of 0.4° to 5° in <11-20> direction (lines 2-4 under Experimental), and an epitaxial layer provided on the SiC single crystal substrate, wherein the epitaxial layer has a basal plane dislocation density of 0.1 pieces/cm2 or less (0 for C/Si = 0.6 or 0.7 in Fig. 3, and line 9 of first paragraph under Fig. 3) where the basal plane dislocation density is a density of basal plane dislocations extending from the SiC single crystal substrate (Abstract) to a top surface of the epitaxial layer (last sentence of Abstract).